 The EON against the Scouting movement

-Greece, like other European countries, was swept up in the 1930s by a highly nationalistic sentiment, and a fascist regime was established in 1936 by General Metaxas.
+Like other European countries, Greece was swept up in the 1930s by a strongly nationalist sentiment, and a fascist regime was established in 1936 by General Metaxas.
 As in Germany and Italy, the Metaxas dictatorship established a youth organization, the Ethniki Organosi Neolaias (EON, National Organization of Youth).

-Although it only lasted 5 years, until the regime’s demise in April 1941, the growth of the EON was impressive and quickly became a gigantic organization.
+Although the EON only lasted 5 years, until the regime’s demise in April 1941, the growth of the organization was impressive and quickly became a gigantic organization.
 Over the years it came out to be a mass youth movement even bigger, in relative terms, than the Hitlerjugend or the Balille in Germany and Italy respectively.

-Of course, in his totalitarian view Metaxas believed that the EON had to be the only youth organization of the country, and therefore one of its first victims was the Greek Scouts and Guides, which fell prey to the EON’s voracius appetite.
+Of course, in his totalitarian view Metaxas believed that the EON had to be the only youth organization in the country, and therefore one of its first victims were the Greek Scouts and Guides, which fell prey to the EON’s voracious appetite.

-This was the same approach taken in other Fascist countries as well as in the Communist Soviet Union.
+This was a similar to what was happening at the time in other fascist countries as well as in the communist Soviet Union.
 Metaxas, like other totalitarian leaders, wanted to use EON to model the political thought of its members, and he did not want a rival organization that he could not control influencing Greek youth.

 In any case, after 1939, the only youth group that Greek boys and girls could join was EON.
 And since the EON had government support, children of all social classes could join, including many children who could not afford to be Scouts or Guides (Scouting has never been elitist, but lower classes traditionally have not joined the movement because of the costs of participating: uniforms, activities, yearly fees..).
-In contrast, backed by the government, EON attracted a much wider cross-section of boys and therefore membership in EON was far more reaching than in Scouting.
+Backed by the government, EON attracted a much wider segment of boys and therefore membership in EON became far more reaching than in Scouting.

 – Andreas Markessinis